SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-8-1-exam-preparation/simple-calculations-problems/simple-calc-problems.md

 ### Reading the Input Data

-It is important in such types of assignments where some coordinates are given to pay attention to **the order** in which they are submitted, and to properly understand which of the coordinates we will use and how.
+It is important in such types of tasks where some coordinates are given to pay attention to **the order** in which they are submitted, and to properly understand which of the coordinates we will use and how.
 In this case, the input is in order **x1, y1, x2, y2, x3, y3**.
 If we do not follow this sequence, the solution becomes wrong.
 First we write the code that reads the input data:

 ![](/assets/chapter-8-1-images/01.Triangle-area-03.png)